Skip to main content

 • People complain that controlling the pitch is harder than in lighter planes.
 Simple solution: always control the pitch with the trim.
 To me, this is actually a great safety feature, because once trimmed for speed, it's very difficult to lose that speed and stall.

-• More difficult to refuel, since you have to use a ladder.
+• More difficult to refuel, since you have to use a stool/ladder.

 • Not the most efficient plane.
 You get 13-14 statute miles/gallon, at best.
 This is a trade-off for the large cabin and stall-resistant wing.